-- Do not use too much water to moisten your fingers because it can cause hot splashes of oil.
+- Please do not use too much water to moisten your fingers because it can cause hot oil splashes.

-Do not let the batter heat up or the taste may get bitter.
-Mix 2tablespoons of rice flour if the batter becomes runny.
-To thin the batter you can add salt.
+- Do not let the batter heat up; the taste may get bitter.
+Mix two tablespoons of rice flour if the batter becomes runny.
+To thin the batter, you can add salt.
 If you’re using organic black gram, soak it for at least 8 hours.

-Vada is typically served with coconut chutney which is a sauce made of coconut or Sambar which is a type of lentil curry.
+Vada is typically served with coconut chutney, a sauce made of coconut, or Sambar, a type of lentil curry.

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.